-Lifetime ECL are the respected fredit losses resulting from all possible default events over the expected life of a financial instrument.
-The properties a portion of the lifetime ECL which results from default events that are possible within 12 months after the reporting date.
+Lifetime ECL are the expected credit losses resulting from all possible default events over the expected life of a financial instrument.
+The 12 month ECL is a portion of the lifetime ECL which results from default events that are possible within 12 months after the reporting date.